ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 ![PinSiteData](../images/SMUGangPinGroup/PinSiteData.png)

+The measured current value of a ganged pin group will reflect the total combined current across all ganged channels that map to the pin group.
+Whereas, the measured voltage value will reflect a common voltage for all of the ganged channels mapped to the pin group.

 > [!TIP]
 > If you need the measurement results for individual pins of a ganged pin group rather than a single result for the entire group, use `DoAndReturnPerSitePerPinResults` in combination with `MeasureVoltageAndCurrent`, as demonstrated in the example below.
 >